rflett/jaypi/README.md

-# JJJ API
+# JAYPI (jay-pee-eye)

+An API built on Golang for the soon to be JJJ countdown leaderboard app.

 ## Development

-It's a serverless golang project, so at a minimum you'll need:

-  - Go 1.13+
+  - Go 1.14+
   - Serverless
   - Docker